Here are three simple questions that can tell you the answer:

 Whether you’re selling a product, a service, a technology, or a methodology, you still need one.

-Whether you use that paper to establish thought leadership, gather leads, or cement sales, you still need one.
+Whether you use that paper to generate leads, stand out from the competition, nurture a prospect through a long sales cycle, or help cement sales, you still need one.
 Here’s why.

 Question #1: Selling something new?